grctutu/grctutu/README.md

 - 👋 Hi, I’m Grace Mutinda
 - 👀 I’m a Software Developer UI/UX.
-- 🌱 Passionate about Design, Creativity and Innovation.
+- 🌱 Passionate about Design, Creativity and Innovation, also a Women in Tech Enthusiast.
 - 💞️ Also passionate about creating solutions using emerging technologies.
 - 📫 How to reach me, grctutu@gmail.com.